Patgoral/project2-client/README.md

 ### Version Two: ###

+-As a user, I want to be able to update and delete parts.

--As a user, I want to hit complete to remove an entire ticket.
+-As a user, I want to hit complete to grey out a ticket and show completion.

 -As a user, I want to be able to enter a due date on the ticket.

+### Version Three: ###

 -As a user, I want each ticket to be arranged by due date.

-### Version Three: ###

 -As a user, I want to be able to attach a photo to each ticket.

 -As a user, I want to attach internal notes to each ticket.

--